Elizabeth King – I Got A Love

 Rating: ★★★½☆

 In these weird times we’re living in, it seems like a perfect moment to get some album reviews up since we are major slackers in that category.
-It makes it east to motivate for a review when a band is kind enough to go out of their way to send us a physical copy of their release.
+It makes it easy to motivate for a review when a band is kind enough to go out of their way to send us a physical copy of their release.
 We are hoarders people!
 My new pals in the German based band Pretty Lightning sent me their new album Jangle Bowls and I’m going to offer my thoughts on it after the jump.
 Remember, that I’ve stopped traditional reviews and tend to offer a more creative take on opinion pieces.

 Read more